nikhilsambharwal/real-estate-listing/README.md

 # real-estate-listing
-this is a website for real estate anfd property management
+This is a website for real estate and property management It make easy for the people who  are searching for homes